snorkel-team/website/_posts/2019-08-14-hello-world-v-0-9.md

 ## Moving Forwards

-Moving forwards, we're excited to build off of this new release and maintain a regular cadence of new features, tutorials, and integrations.
+Moving forward, we're excited to build off of this new release and maintain a regular cadence of new features, tutorials, and integrations.
 Examples of upcoming additions that we're excited about include further integrations with modern ML platforms, including [TFX](https://www.tensorflow.org/tfx) and [Ludwig](https://uber.github.io/ludwig/); various new tutorials, including on _cross-modal weak supervision_ based on some of our [recent work in the medical imaging and monitoring domain](https://arxiv.org/abs/1903.11101); further data augmentation features around automated policy learning (porting from our [NeurIPS 2017 codebase](https://github.com/HazyResearch/tanda)) and new augmentation deployment form factors; and much more!

 Much of the above will be guided by community feedback, so please check out our [community forum](https://spectrum.chat/snorkel?tab=posts), [mailing list](https://groups.google.com/forum/#!forum/snorkel-ml), and [Github Issues page](https://github.com/snorkel-team/snorkel/issues) to give us feedback on what you'd be most excited to see next!